espressif/developer-portal/content/workshops/flowcode/02-using-the-display/_index.md

+---
-# 2 - Using the display
+title: "Flowcode - M5 Stack Dial Workshop - Using the Display"
+date: 2024-12-10
+authors:
+    - john-dobson
+---

 In this section we show you how to use the Display component in Flowcode.
 Once you know the colours, fonts and